artturipa/myblog/irm_basics/blog.md

 * From control objective record
 * From issue record

-Other applications can register policy exceptions with the **Integration Registry**.
+Other applications can register Policy Exceptions with the **Integration Registry**.
 Integration Registry is a module in Policy and Compliance > Policy Exceptions > Integration Registry.
 Integration Registry guides developer how Policy Exceptions can be requested from other application.

 ### Consolidated attestation
 Allows grouping control attestation